PCI DSS Blog Series – Requirement 5

 The Payment Card Industry Data Security Standard (PCI DSS) consists of nearly 400 individual controls, and is a critical part of staying in business for any merchant, service provider, or subservice provider who is involved in handling cardholder data.
 We find that companies considering PCI are often caught off guard by how comprehensive the PCI DSS is.
 So, we thought we would help!

 CompliancePoint’s PCI blog series will analyze each of the 12 Requirement families.
-We will outline common challenges our customers face with each requirement, answer some frequently asked questions, and finally, we will provide some pro tips on becoming PCI Certified.
+We will outline common challenges our customers face with each requirement, answer some frequently asked questions, and finally, we will provide some pro tips on becoming PCI DSS Certified.

 This week we will address Requirement 5: Protect all systems against malware and regularly update anti-virus software or programs.